JetBrains/amper/docs/Usage.md

 #### Updating Gradle-based Amper to a newer version

-To learn which is the latest available Amper version, check the [readme](../README.md#amper) or the [releases section](https://github.com/JetBrains/amper/releases) in GitHub.
+To find the latest Amper version, check the [releases section](https://github.com/JetBrains/amper/releases) in GitHub.

 Then, update the Amper plugin version in your `settings.gradle.kts` file: